Curbridge, Oxfordshire: History

 Caswell Farm, 3/4 mi southwest of the village, is a moated farmstead that includes remnants of a 15th-century house.
 It is a Grade II* listed building.
 In the mid-1970s the Witney Bypass was built to allow the A40 trunk road to pass south of Witney.
 It was built through Curbridge parish only 100–200 yard north of the village.
 The bypass was made the new civil parish boundary, and that part of the parish north of it was transferred to Witney.

 Parish church

 A Church of England chapel was built in Curbridge in 1838 and the Gothic Revival architect CC Rolfe added an apse in 1874.
 In 1906 the chapel was demolished and replaced with the present Church of England parish church of Saint John the Baptist.
 Its parish is part of the Benefice of Witney, which also includes Hailey.

+Governance

+There are three tiers of local government covering Curbridge, at parish, district and county level: Curbridge and Lew Parish Council, West Oxfordshire District Council, and Oxfordshire County Council.
+The parish council is a grouped parish council, also covering the neighbouring parish of Lew.
+The parish council meets at Curbridge Parish Hall on Main Road, which was formerly a Methodist Church, built in 1902.